WPCD-Workflows/documentation/source/old/ism/public/xml/remote_meetings.rst

    (
    pdf
    ), by X.Litaudon
--  Report from ITM General Meeting and discussion on 2012 activities ( pdf
+-  Report from EU-IM General Meeting and discussion on 2012 activities ( pdf
    ), by I.Voitsekhovitch